 - She was shorter than your average woman.
 She was 4’11’’ if she stood up as straight as she could, which was a big difference from Papaw’s height of 6’6’’.
 But just because Mamaw was short didn’t mean she couldn’t hold her own.
 Papaw would call her “Banty Rooster” because she had red hair and a temper to match.

 - She could cook like no one’s business.
 Mamaw was a true Southern cook with a natural know how in the kitchen.
 She knew all of her recipes by memory and was never once seen with a measuring cup.
 Intuition was a large part of her cooking, which made it difficult for anyone to borrow her recipes.

 Mamaw was particularly well known for making a to-die-for peanut butter cake and frosting.
 When asked to write down the recipe with ingredient measurements, she never could.
 She would say, “Just do it ‘til it looks right.”
 Finally, people realized that the best way to copy her cooking was to watch her firsthand.
 That’s how the family finally managed to get her “Peanut Butter Cake” and “Peanut Butter, Cream Cheese Frosting” recipes on paper.

 This is the first cake that I learned to bake from scratch, and I can say that it is absolutely the most requested dessert recipe from my family.
 It’s stick-to-your-mouth good and never leaves a crumb to spare!

-For the cake and frosting you’ll need: Self Rising Flour, Sugar, Baking Soda, Peanut Butter, Cream Cheese, Powdered Sugar, Butter (Mamaw liked Blue Bonnet), and 2 eggs.
+For the cake and frosting you’ll need: Self Rising Flour, Sugar, Baking Soda, Peanut Butter, Cream Cheese (check out our recipe for easy-peasy homemade cream cheese), Powdered Sugar, Butter (Mamaw liked Blue Bonnet), and 2 eggs.

 Place sugar, butter, peanut butter and eggs in a mixing bowl and mix up with an electric mixer until well combined and smooth.